yakubalkis/Lab-Reporting-App-Fullstack/README.md

 > 'axios' for sending requests to the API <br>
 > 'bootstrap' and 'react-bootstrap' for style <br>
 > 'react-router' / 'react-router-dom' for routing pages <br>
-> 'buffer' to manipulate typed arrays(arraybuffer) for image files(because files are taken as array of bytes from backend) <br>
+> 'buffer' to manipulate typed arrays for image files (because files are taken as array of bytes from backend) <br>

 #### Pages:
 There are 4 pages for app.
 (AddReport, ListReports, Registration, Login)<br>